The Heritage of Pilgrimage – Podcast

 Amen is not originally an English word, or even a Greek word, though it appears frequently in the Greek New Testament.
 It is a Hebrew term, and is associated with a very particular image in that language.
 Amen is related to the Hebrew word for “rock.”
 It does not so much mean “I agree” but rather “it is firm, like a rock.”

-In other words, “it is reliable, it is sure, it is solid, and I can stand on it.”
+In other words, amen means “it is reliable, it is sure, it is solid, and I can stand on it.”
 The “It” of course, is God Himself, who is often called a Rock in the Old Testament (see Psalms 18 and 144) and a cornerstone in the New.
 But the “It” is also whatever He has said, whatever he has revealed.
 His truth is reliable; we can and must stand on it.

-This implies, of course, that we are not just to accept God’s truth intellectually, but to build our life around it, to let our future depend on it, to make sure our actions flow from it.
+To say amen implies, of course, that we are not just to accept God’s truth intellectually, but to build our life around it, to let our future depend on it, to make sure our actions flow from it.
 It implies that true biblical faith involves placing our trust in God and committing ourselves to living out what we claim to be our convictions.

 That is precisely the point made by the epistle of James.
 It is not that you have to add works to faith to be saved.
 It is that faith that fails to issue in changed lives is not true faith at all.
 It is, in fact, bogus faith–an illusion.